 “Priority 1-54 ties in very closely to my own practice and expertise, so I am thrilled to support this organisation in developing more opportunities for young people to explore their own personal motivations, learn life skills and build resilience through creative facilitation, all underpinned by the UNCRC rights of the child"

-Marina Castledine is Head of Learning at Towner Art Gallery, Eastbourne, with over 20 years’ experience of leading highly successful arts programmes at national, regional and local levels.
+Marina Castledine lives in Eastbourne and has over 20 years’ experience of leading highly successful arts programmes at national, regional and local levels.

 Marina is a natural strategist, with an ambitious drive to effect positive change through creativity and culture, and known for designing programmes that set new standards and redefine learning practice.
 A passionate advocate for arts education and a skilled public speaker, Marina has broad yet deep knowledge of project management, artistic design and delivery of creative programmes in education, museum, gallery, public health, community and the youth sectors.